TikTok Says Drinking Chlorophyll Water Will Clear My Acne — Should I Try It?

 chlorophyll is the $hit ##chlorophyllwater♬ jealous by eyedress - sexy cool funny popular person

-However, according to Dr. King, most of the benefits of chlorophyll come from its from topical application — as in, putting chlorophyll directly on the skin, not drinking it.
-"Some clinical trials have shown that chlorophyll in a topical form has anti-inflammatory and anti-bacterial properties that may help reduce acne," says Dr. King, "but with orally-consumed chlorophyll, we don't yet have data about its effects on acne."
+However, according to Dr King, most of the benefits of chlorophyll come from its topical application — as in, putting chlorophyll directly on the skin, not drinking it.
+"Some clinical trials have shown that chlorophyll in a topical form has anti-inflammatory and anti-bacterial properties that may help reduce acne," says Dr King, "but with orally-consumed chlorophyll, we don't yet have data about its effects on acne."

 This doesn't mean that TikTok is lying to you.
 Dermatologist Joshua Zeichner, MD, asserts that when taken in conjunction with a healthy diet, drinking liquid chlorophyll might be good for the overall health of your skin.
 "There's some data suggesting that oral chlorophyll may enhance production of red blood cells in the body," he explains.
 "This could mean better delivery of oxygen and nutrients to your organs, including your skin."